Moroccan Chicken Updated

 - Combine all of the above spices in a bowl and then add the chicken and coat

-- Once browned, put the chicken in the slow cooker, if you browned on the stove, add all of the additional ingredients and set on low for 6-8 hours.
+- Once browned, put the chicken in the slow cooker, if you browned on the stove, add all of the additional ingredients and set on low for 6 hours or high for 3.